Banknotes of the New Zealand dollar: Old or damaged banknotes

 The Reserve Bank accepts all New Zealand currency for payment at face value.
 This applies to all demonetised or withdrawn currency, however such currency need not be accepted by money changers as it is no longer legal tender.
 All decimal banknotes issued since 1967 remain legal tender except one-dollar and two-dollar notes, which were withdrawn in 1991.

 In general, the Reserve Bank will replace damaged notes as long as they are recognisable.
 However, if any note is missing a piece then it may be paid out at less than face value, depending on the amount of the note remaining.
+For example, if a banknote with over two-thirds of its original size is presented, the bank shall provide the customer with its full value.
+For a note between one-third and two-thirds of its original size, the bank shall pay half its value, whereas notes with less than one-third remaining are considered valueless.